istarwyh/MyRoad/docs/Vnote/program/full-stream/Full-Stream.md

 ### Instruction

 You are an expert in ${field} development.
 Your task is to help someone with a backend development background learn about developing ${field}.
+Before you start, please ask me any questions that you need answered to help me best solve my problem.

 ### Context